Gradual improvement can seem like a good plan, until you choose it over dramatic improvement.

 Indeed, settling for moderate victories can mean forfeiting massive success.

-Big results are fun!
-It’s so much more rewarding to make quantum improvements that get drastically different outcomes.
+It's so much more rewarding to make quantum improvements that get drastically different outcomes.

 Or with a little effort, you can immerse yourself into the art form and get better results fast.

 So go ahead.
 Take your time.
 Pursue gradual excellence.